luongtruong77/EDA-project/README.md

 ## Design
 ---
 - The purpose of this project is to answer the client's question: *"What is the best location to open the authentic Vietnamese restaurant?"* By looking at the **analysis and visualization**, we would know the top 5 potential neighborhoods to start the business.
-- Moreover, I will levarage the [**Square API**](https://developer.foursquare.com/docs/api-reference/venues/explore/) to retrieve the most common venues with respect to the neighborhood to get more insights about the data.
+- Moreover, I will levarage the [**Foursquare API**](https://developer.foursquare.com/docs/api-reference/venues/explore/) to retrieve the most common venues with respect to the neighborhood to get more insights about the data.
 The process is designed to potentially produce the most optimized results and answer the business' critical question.

 ## Data
 ---